REELY'S AUDIO POEMS

 Aleksandr Pushkin

-Pushkin, considered to be the greatest Russian poet, and the founder of modern Russian literature, produced in his short life works that have inspired musicians, artists and filmmakers. continued here
+Pushkin is considered to be the greatest Russian poet, and the founder of modern Russian literature.
+In his short life, he produced works that continue to inspire musicians, artists and filmmakers. more